ga-zelle/APS-what-if/README.md

-This branch is still under development to cover
+This branch was updated to cover
-- the migration to AAPS 3.0.0.1
+- the migration to AAPS 3.1.0.2
-- to include the autoISF2.2 capabilities
+- to include the autoISF2.2.7 capabilities

 # APS-what-if